SMU-clusters/ssptools/README.md

 ### Simple Stellar Population Tools

-Provides access to the `evolve_mf` class, which evolves an arbitrary 3-component power law initial mass function (IMF) to a binned present-day mass function (PDMF) at any given set of ages, and computes the numbers and masses of stars and remnants in each mass bin.
+Provides access to the `EvolvedMF` class, which evolves an arbitrary 3-component power law initial mass function (IMF) to a binned present-day mass function (PDMF) at any given set of ages, and computes the numbers and masses of stars and remnants in each mass bin.